 No-fault system

-Florida’s no-fault insurance law requires drivers to maintain personal injury protection (PIP), which increases your policy’s premium.
-Unfortunately, fraudsters often exploit PIP coverage, leading insurance companies to increase their rates to compensate for losses.
+Florida’s no-fault insurance system requires drivers to maintain personal injury protection (PIP) insurance coverage, which increases your premium.
+But bad-faith actors often exploit PIP coverage, leading insurance companies to raise auto insurance premiums to compensate for fraudulent losses.

-No-fault systems require each driver to file a claim with their insurer, regardless of who’s at fault in the accident.
-But if disputes arise, litigation may be necessary, and legal costs can be incredibly high in Florida.[1]
+No-fault insurance laws require each driver to file a claim with their insurer, regardless of who’s at fault in the accident.
+But if disputes arise, litigation may be necessary, and legal costs in Florida can be incredibly high.

 Extreme weather